-- The airspace design does not impact the fact that the unmanned aircraft will operate from a site inland and needs to cross over land to get to the sea. - The route over land will be over remote farmland and will be selected to avoid direct overflight of buildings.

-The unmanned aircraft will be at 800ft when operating over land.
-At this altitude it creates little noise and adds only ~8dBA to background noise (based on Flylogix testing).
-This is below the 10dBA considered a nuisance in noise regulation.

-The Oil terminal will be made aware of the operation before the flights, and Flylogix will ask Shetland Council if any local residents should be notified.
+- The airspace design does not impact the fact that the unmanned aircraft will operate from a site inland and needs to cross over land to get to the sea. - The route over land will be over farmland and has been selected to avoid direct overflight of buildings. - The unmanned aircraft will be at 800ft when operating over land.
+Flylogix testing shows that with the aircraft operating at 400ft AGL and at a distance of 1km away, the noise produced is ≤45dB.
+This combined with the fact that the aircraft only transits over land and does not hold (other than at the airfield), the noise impact of the RPA will be minimal and for short periods of time. - The Oil terminal will be made aware of the operation before the flights, and Flylogix will ask Shetland Council if any local residents should be notified.